|Profile: Wolfgang Putz

 Photograph by Robert Barth

 Austrian, Wolfgang Putz, is an accomplished bonsai artist and cultivates many species of flowering and decorative plants besides bonsai.
 Wolfgang is a remarkable presence in the world of bonsai, his work with kusamono and bonsai is recognized and respected around the globe.
 He has been published in many English and German publications, won numerous awards, and is an active collector of yamadori.
-His gallery of kusamono here at the Art of Bonsai project highlights his talent for this art form.
+His here at the Art of Bonsai project highlights his talent for this art form.

 *The following is an on-line interview conducted with Wolfgang Putz: